fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 </script>
 ```

-In the code snippet given above, showAlert is a custom function that is present in the HTML page that embeds the chart. **Apple, $810K** is the parameter value passed to the function.
-As mentioned before, you can only pass one one string parameter to the JavaScript function using the j- prefix.
+In the code snippet given above, `showAlert` is a custom function that is present in the HTML page that embeds the chart. **Apple, $810K** is the parameter value passed to the function.
+As mentioned before, you can only pass one one string parameter to the JavaScript function using the **j- prefix**.

-Now, when you click the data plot labeled **Apple**, the string **Apple, $810K** is passed as a parameter to the showAlert function.
+Now, when you click the data plot labeled **Apple**, the string **Apple, $810K** is passed as a parameter to the `showAlert` function.

 For this example, the parameter string contains the data label and data value only for demonstration purposes.
 For actual implementations, you can pass identifier numbers or strings of data.
 When a user clicks the link, the identifiers are sent back to the JavaScript function for further actions (for example, loading detailed data for that identifier using AJAX, or any such tasks—the possibilities are endless).